mirisuzanne/mia/content/visual/contour.md

 James decided on the abstract jawbone pattern in red arrows.

 {% call content.fig(
-  'What was once a diagram of the tongue, teeth, and bottom jaw.'
+  caption='What was once a diagram of the tongue, teeth, and bottom jaw.'
 ) %}
   <img src="{{ site.images }}contour/final.png" alt="">
 {% endcall %}